 Medieval Literature, including Old and Middle English literature

 Writing by and about Women in the Middle Ages

-Andrea Rossi-Reder has been appointed Associate Dean of Studies, Dean of Freshmen in 2012.
+Andrea Rossi-Reder is the Associate Dean of Studies, Dean of First-Year Students.

-Among her responsibilities as Associate Dean of Studies for Freshmen is overseeing orientation.
+Among her responsibilities as Associate Dean of Studies for First-Year Students is overseeing orientation.

 Andrea Rossi is the former Associate Director of the Roth Writing Center and is a Visiting Assistant Professor of English.